 If your child is having trouble in their new location try this tip.
 It works!

-Remind them on the successes they have had in the past.
-Focus on their strengths.
+Remind them of the successes they have had in the past.
+Remember to focus on their strengths.

-“Remember how much you loved the basketball games and you always had friends who also love them.”
+“Remember how much you loved basketball games and you always had friends who also love them.”

 “Last year, you loved science maybe you will find someone here that loves science.”

 Often parents say these words “Don’t worry – you will make friends.”

 This does not help the child because it is not based in fact of what he/she knows.

 In order to instill confidence in a child, they need to be able to remember their past success and how they managed to thrive.
 Telling a child to “not worry” or to “give it time” – is not helpful.
 Give them concrete examples of their past success.